 Fiction & Nonfiction

 In the realm of nonfiction, we publish mainly memoirs and personal essays, but also welcome submissions of literary journalism, especially if based in experience.
-We also encourage creative nonfiction submissions that inhabit borderlands between fact and fiction and that experiment with form.
+We also encourage creative nonfiction submissions that experiment with form.
 We do not publish scholarly essays at this time.

 Please submit only one short story or essay at a time.
 However, we will read up to three short-shorts, as long as the total page count remains under 15 pages (3,750 words).
 We consider novel or memoir excerpts only if they stand alone.